 - Poster Sessions – poster presentation sessions with candidates and Selection Committee members explaining candidate’s prior research project

 - Selection Interviews – individual interviews with members of the Selection Committee

 - Matching Interviews – individual interviews with mentoring Principal Investigators (PIs) who have PhD positions available in their labs.

 During breaks, applicants will have the opportunity to discuss their previous research experience and future research interests with committee members and faculty who have available positions.
 Time is allocated in the evenings for informal interactions with committee members, applicants, and faculty over dinner.
-On the 2nd evening, current IMPRS students will host an evening with applicants in Bonn city.
-See schedule from 2019 Selection Symposium here.
+On the second evening, current IMPRS students will host an evening with the applicants.
+See sample schedule from 2019 Selection Symposium here.